-MI-AIMH puts babies first.
-We ensure they thrive in loving, nurturing, and secure relationships that matter for health, happiness, learning, and life.
+MI-AIMH believes that babies, toddlers and young children should come first.
+We support all 0 – 6 professionals who work to ensure that all young children thrive in loving, nurturing, and secure relationships which matter for health, happiness, learning, and life.
 We speak up for babies at the family, community, and policy level.

 We educate and support the nation’s largest network of infant mental health professionals.
 We offer competency-based professional development through our biennial conference, training series, and individual workshops.
-MI-AIMH provides learning opportunities for thousands of early intervention, health care and early education professionals who use IMH principles in working and caring for infants and their families.
-We train hundreds more IMH specialists who provide intensive IMH services to pregnant women, infants, toddlers and families.
+MI-AIMH provides learning opportunities for early intervention, health care and early education professionals who use IMH principles in working and caring for infants and their families.
+We train hundreds IMH specialists who provide intensive IMH services to pregnant women, infants, toddlers, young children and families.

 We offer the nationally- and internationally-recognized Endorsement for Culturally Sensitive Relationship Focused Practice Promoting Infant Mental Health® (IMH-E®), that rigorously validates a provider’s education, qualifications, practical and reflective experiences promoting infant mental health interventions.